CZ-NIC/knot/doc/man_knotd.rst

 .......

 If the `knotd` process receives a SIGHUP signal, it reloads its configuration and reopens the log files, if they are configured.
+When `knotd` recieves a SIGUSR1 signal, it reloads all configured zones.
 Upon receiving a SIGINT signal, `knotd` exits.

 Exit values
 -----------